slackapi/bolt-js/docs/_future/getting_started_future.md

    Trigger Name: Sample Trigger
    URL: https://slack.com/shortcuts/[ID]/[Some ID]
 ```
-The provided URL will be what you use to run your Trigger.
+The provided URL will be what you use to run your trigger.
 Copy this URL and save it somewhere; you'll need it for later.

 ---
 ### Run your app {#run-your-app}

-Now that your app and Trigger are successfully created, let's try running it!
+Now that your app and trigger are successfully created, let's try running it!

 Run `slack run` to start up the app.
 Executing `slack run` starts a local development server, syncing changes to your workspace's development version of your app.